About Bridging Backgrounds

 Dates and Location

-To be eligible for the conference, students must meet the following criteria:
+To be eligible for the program, students must meet the following criteria:

-– Minimum English language proficiency level of B2 according to the CEFR scale.
+– Minimum English language proficiency level of B2 according to the CEFR scale (conversational in English).

 – Program tuition and supplies.

 – Accommodation and meals during the phase one training.

 – Transportation costs to and from the participant’s hometown.